muhnehh/cercloo/readme.md

 # cerclo hr replica agent

+## about

-cerclo turns messy hr exports into mapped, checked, and exportable data. it profiles csv files, suggests canonical column mappings, runs compliance checks, and writes reports and review queues for the next step.
+cerclo includes an agentic hr data migration flow. it profiles csv files, suggests canonical column mappings, runs compliance checks, and writes reports and review queues for the next step.

+this project was also inspired after a failed interview with a yc backed company doing similar work and after seeing that they had raised a 12m series a. that moment pushed me to build a simpler version of the idea in my own way.

+## keywords

+hr data migration, agentic workflow, csv profiling, column mapping, llm mapping, rag retrieval, compliance checks, uae labor rules, ksa labor rules, faiss vector search, streamlit app, review queue, export reports

 ## structure